gdovicak/gdovicak.github.io/_posts/2015-01-10-Working-Remote-Sometimes.markdown

 categories: Remote
 ---

 I have the freedom to work remote, sometimes, and I really appreciate it.
 Over the past several years there has been a lot of discussion about the pros and cons of working remotely.
-There has been [books](http://www.goodreads.com/book/show/17316682-remote?from_search=true) written about it.
+There have been [books](http://www.goodreads.com/book/show/17316682-remote?from_search=true) written about it.
 There have been many discussions amongst managers and other higher ups about whether it will help or hurt productivity.
 I am going to just give my thoughts about working remote and why I appreciate being able to do it when needed.

 I love to work.
 I love programming, interracting with my team, and delivering great software.
 Even though I love all these things, at the end of the day the reason I work is to make sure my home/personal life is as enjoyable as possible using the benefits from my job.
 That is the primary reason that I work.
 I understand this isn't everyone's motive for working, but it is mine.